Shapes & Forms

 Darlene learned to make pottery from her aunts, Priscilla and Dextra.
-Her designs are all painted with bee-weed (black) and then traditionally fired to create "fire clouds" on the clay surface.
+Her designs are painted with bee-weed (black) and ground red hematite, then traditionally fired to create "fire clouds" on the clay surface.

 Darlene's pottery can be found in museums throughout the Southwest.
-She has also won ribbons at events such as the Santa Fe Indian Market and the Heard Museum Indian Art Fair.
+She has also earned ribbons at events such as the Santa Fe Indian Market and the Heard Museum Indian Art Fair & Market.